dattadebrup/dattadebrup.github.io/_posts/2018-08-02-Exploring-RGBD-Odometry.md

 A more details mathematical treatement and proof of this method can be found here[^2].

-7) *Concatenate* the Rotation and Translational matrix along with the relative scale to obtain the predicted path.
+7) *Concatenate* the Rotation and Translational matrix to obtain the predicted path.

 $$
 R_{robot} = RR_{robot}